keanching/angular-contacts/README.md

-# angular-contacts by Kean Ching
+# angular-contacts

-A contacts application using Spring Boot + AngularJS.
+A contacts application using Spring Boot + AngularJS

 ## Online demo